- Assurance Services

 Certificate and key uploads and renewals

 Once setup and configuration are complete, you can upload TLS private keys and matching TLS certificates using the Platform TLS API.
 The Platform TLS product automatically matches certificates to previously uploaded keys.
-TLS certificates may be procured from the Certificate Authority (CA) of your choice.
+TLS certificates may be procured from the certification authority (CA) of your choice.

 When renewing and replacing certificates nearing expiration, you must procure new ones from your CA and then use the Platform TLS API to upload their replacements.
 You may also rotate your private keys.
 Any time you decide to swap out your key with a new one, that new key would need to be uploaded first, and then all the certificates associated with the old key would need to be regenerated and uploaded.